You’re taking great shots, but it’s hard to get those perfect photos that you know are there because your camera can’t handle the dark.

 This high-performance L series ultra-wide-angle zoom lens with a constant f/2.8 maximum aperture allows photographers to shoot in diverse light conditions.

-It gives you the capabilities of shooting fast action or capturing landscapes even at night.
+It gives you the capability of shooting fast action or capturing landscapes even at night.

 And still, get specs of dust captured in sunsets over skyscrapers.